djballowe/Arch-Portfolio/README.md

 ## Arch Portfolio
-when I'm not writing code I am out shooting architecture for fun and assigned freelance projects.
+When I'm not writing code I am out shooting architecture for fun and assigned freelance projects.
 This site is where I house all of my best work as well as interface with clients.

 ## Live Site
 davidballowe.com